Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ```console
 pip3 install requests
 ```
-- Modify the `replyconf.py` file to change the JSON Blueprint file path, the API URL and the HTTP method, choosing from "POST", "PUT" and "PATCH".
+- Modify the `replyconf.py` file to change the Blueprint file path, the API URL and the HTTP method, choosing from "POST", "PUT" and "PATCH".
 Moreover you need to specify some header fields like the content-type (default application/json) and both fiware service and service_path.
 Moreover, in this configuration file it is possible to write a custom *placeholder string* to use in the request body blueprint
-Since the JSON skeleton is the core of this customization, particular attention is reccomended while componing the skeleton.  <br />

 - In you pyspark job import the receiver library
 ```python
 import replier_lib as replier
 ```

-- Using the replier library in structured mode, using a pre-made JSON skeleton:
+- **The replier can be used in three different modes: structured, unstructured and semi-structured.**

+- *Structured mode*:
-   - Create a .txt file with the wanted request body
-   - Use the placeholder string decided in the configuration file every time you need the field to be completed by the algorithm
+   - Create a .txt file with the wanted request body, using the placeholder string decided in the configuration file every time a field has to be completed by the output of the pyspark algorithm
-   - If the algorithm produces more than one value, make sure that the incoming values are ordered with respect to the JSON fields
+   - If the algorithm produces more than one value, make sure that the incoming values are ordered with respect to the wanted fields
-   - Take in account that this method is slower than the others (since files are read from disk) and it fits well when completing large JSONs
+   - Take in account that this method is slower than the others (since files are read from disk) and it fits well when completing large bodies
-   - Once everything is correctly prepared, just use the following snippet to complete the JSON and send it back to the broker
+   - Use the ReplyToBroker function passing the values from the algorithm
 ```python
 response = record.map(lambda x: replier.ReplyToBroker(x))
 response.pprint()
 ```

-- Using the replier library in a semi-structured mode, hardcoding the JSON body in the function interface:
+- *Semi-structured mode*:
-   - Use the SemistructuredReplyToBroker function passing both values and a small JSON body with placeholders
+   - Use the SemistructuredReplyToBroker function passing both values and request body with placeholders decided in the configuration file
-   - Since properties in JSONs should be expressed in double quotes, make sure that the body is enclosed in single quotes (to avoid the string to be closed by double quotes)
    - If the algorithm produces more than one value, make sure that the incoming values are ordered with respect to the body fields
    - This method is faster than the structured one, but it fits for small request bodies
-   - Use the following code to use the replier in semi-structured way
+   - In case of JSON bodies, remember that properties and string fields must be enclosed in double quotes, so the whole body should be enclosed in single quotes like in the following example:
 ```python
 response = record.map(lambda x: replier.SemistructuredReplyToBroker(x, '{"example" : %%PLACEHOLDER%% }'))
 response.pprint()
 ```

-- Using the replier library in a unstructured mode, hardcoding the JSON body in the function interface:
+- *Unstructured mode*:
-   - Use the UnstructuredReplyToBroker function, passing only the JSON body
+   - Use the UnstructuredReplyToBroker function, passing only a complete request body (without placeholder)
-   - Since properties in JSONs should be expressed in double quotes, make sure that the body is enclosed in single quotes (to avoid the string to be closed by double quotes)
+   - In case of JSON bodies, remember that properties and string fields must be enclosed in double quotes, so the whole body should be enclosed in single quotes.
    - Have particular care in constructing the request, making sure that no value is escaped
-   - This method is the fastest one, but it fits for small request bodies and requires an higher care
+   - This method is the fastest one, but it fits for small request bodies and is more error prone that the others
-   - Use the following code to use the replier in unstructured way
 ```python
 response = record.map(lambda x: replier.UnstructuredReplyToBroker('{"example" :' + x +' }'))
 response.pprint()